ak9347128658/Backend_nodejs/week1_2/code/postgres/week2/day1/README.md

    )
    ORDER BY p.category, p.supplier;
    ```
-   *Explanation*: Shows revenue by category and supplier, by category alone, and a grand total.
+   *What it does*: Shows revenue by category and supplier, by category, and a grand total.

-3. **Sales Count by Day and Month**
+3. **Sales by Day and Month**
    ```sql
    SELECT
        dd.day_of_week,